Bahia: Highways

 Also noteworthy is the BR-030, which crosses the south of Bahia in an east–west direction.

 Ports

 With cargo volume that grows year after year following the same economic development rhythm implemented in the State, the Port of Salvador, located on the Bay of All Saints, holds status as the port with the highest movement of containers of the North/Northeast and the second-leading fruit exporter in Brazil.
-The port's facilities operate from 8am to noon and from 1h30am to 5h30pm.
+The port's facilities operate from 8 a.m. to noon and from 1:30 a.m. to 5:30 p.m.

 The ability to handle high shipping volume has positioned the port of Salvador for new investments in technological modernization, and the port is noted for implementing a high level of operational flexibility and competitive rates.
 The goal of port officials is to offer the necessary infrastructure for the movement of goods, while simultaneously meeting the needs of international importers and exporters.